awsdocs/aws-datasync-user-guide/doc_source/API_LocationFilter.md

 # LocationFilter<a name="API_LocationFilter"></a>

-You can use API filters to narrow down the list of resources returned by `ListLocations`\.
-For example, to retrieve all your Amazon S3 locations, you can use `ListLocations` with filter name `LocationType S3` and `Operator Equals`\.
+Narrow down the list of resources returned by `ListLocations`\.
+For example, to see all your Amazon S3 locations, create a filter using `"Name": "LocationType"`, `"Operator": "Equals"`, and `"Values": "S3"`\.

+For more information, see [filtering resources](https://docs.aws.amazon.com/datasync/latest/userguide/query-resources.html)\.

 ## Contents<a name="API_LocationFilter_Contents"></a>